 Holistic Squid weighs in with a nutrient-dense spin on Ann Marie M.’s diet.
-Ann Marie, 32, owns SF Gardener, a landscape design and maintenance company in San Fransisco, CA. She also happens to be my sister, and as such, I can tell you that while she is an awesome cook, she also lives in a tiny apartment with a kitchen designed for a person who eats mainly takeout.
+Ann Marie, 32, happens to be my sister.
+As such, I can tell you that while she is an awesome cook, she also lives in a tiny apartment with a kitchen designed for a person who eats mainly takeout.

 Check out what Ann Marie ate today:

 Breakfast: I am one of those people that spends $4 everyday for a cappuccino but it is made with organic whole milk.
 I usually eat a big bowl of Ezekiel Sprouted cereal with a banana in the morning.

 Lunch: Most days I eat sandwiches for lunch.
 I try to go for the whole grainiest breads that the sandwich shop has.
 I read the ingredients to make sure they are not packed full of added sugar.
 I like my sandwiches simple…a very thin layer of fancy pork-product and butter–perhaps a bit of lettuce.